FAQ

 Most utilities do not require on-site presence as long as dig locations are accessible, there are no aggressive animals and the excavation site is either delineated in white paint or a clear and succinct description of your proposed dig is provided on the locate request; however, there are a few exceptions.

-Q: Will the Call Center notify all the utilities in my area?
+Q: Will the Call Center notify ALL the utilities in my area?

-Your Damage Prevention Representative will list each member facility owner that 811 Alaska Digline WILL NOTIFY of your pending excavation.
+Your Damage Prevention Representative will list each member facility owner that 811 Alaska Digline WILL NOTIFY of your project.
 That list can also be found on the order confirmation emailed to you.
-Membership in the 811 Utility Locates is voluntary.
 Not all buried facility owners choose to participate in 811.
-Non-member utility locates will need to be coordinated with the individual companies by calling each individual non-member company directly.
-811 Alaska Digline cannot tell callers who else to call as those non-member utilities do not participate in 811 Alaska Digline nor have they registered the location of their buried facilities with 811 Alaska Digline; we are not aware of nor responsible for unregistered service areas.
+Contact Non-member utility companies by calling each non-member company directly.

 Q: There is no address at my dig site.
 Is there an alternate way to get them to mark at an a-typical project location?